oitee/oitee.github.io/_posts/2025-07-08-personal-project-public-outage.md

 It brought to light the importance of solid software engineering fundamentals, like resource management and proactive monitoring.

 But perhaps the most important lesson was in the incident response itself.
-In the heat of the moment, the priority should always be to restore service first - diagnosing the root case can be done after things are up and running.
+In the heat of the moment, the priority should always be to restore service first - diagnosing the root case can be done after services are restored.